 - 1-1 ACTIVE/PASSIVE ARMING: When active arming is selected, the system will only arm when the transmitter is used.
 When set to passive, the system will arm automatically 30 seconds after the last door is closed.
 To alert the consumer of passive arming, the siren will chirp 20 seconds after the door is closed.
 This provides the consumer with an audible warning prior to the system actually arming.
-At the 30 second mark, the system will arm, but the siren will not chirp. - 1-2 CHIRPS ON/OFF: This feature controls the chirps that confirm the arming and disarming of the system. - 1-3 IGNITION LOCK ON/OFF: When turned on, the doors will lock three seconds after the ignition is turned on and unlock when the ignition is turned off. - 1-4 IGNITION UNLOCK ON/OFF: When ON this feature will unlock the doors when the ignition is turned off. - 1-5 ACTIVE/PASSIVE LOCKING: If passive arming is selected in Feature 1-1, then the system can be programmed to either lock the doors when passive arming occurs, or only lock the doors when the system is armed via the transmitter.
+At the 30 second mark, the system will arm, but the siren will not chirp. - 1-2 CHIRPS ON/OFF: This feature controls the chirps that confirm the arming and disarming of the system. - 1-3 IGNITION CONTROLLED DOOR LOCKS ON/OFF: When turned on, the doors will lock three seconds after the ignition is turned on and unlock when the ignition is turned off.
+There are separate steps for ignition lock and ignition unlock.
+They can be programmed on or off independently. - 1-4 IGNITION CONTROLLED UNLOCK: When turned ON the doors will unlock when the ignition is turned OFF. - 1-5 ACTIVE/PASSIVE LOCKING: If passive arming is selected in Feature 1-1, then the system can be programmed to either lock the doors when passive arming occurs, or only lock the doors when the system is armed via the transmitter.
 Active locking means the system will not lock the doors when it passively arms.
 Passive locking means that the system will lock the doors when it passively arms.